 - Inaccurate OUIs

-These APs which are unhelpful in positioning devices are isolated and removed from the data set, allowing Skyhook to provide the most accurate and precise location services.
+These APs are unhelpful in positioning devices and are therefore isolated and removed from the data set, allowing Skyhook to provide the most accurate and precise location services.

 In today’s world, mobile Wi-Fi APs are the most prolific in the ‘pathological’ categorization.
-This encompasses APs such as automotive, airplane, bus, train, and more.
-It also includes APs such as MiFi devices and smartphones being used as Wi-Fi access points.
+This encompasses APs found across cars, airplanes, buses, trains, and more.
+It also includes APs such as mobile Wi-Fi (Mi-Fi) devices and smartphones being used as Wi-Fi access points.